On divisorial (i) classes

-\begin{proof}[Proof of Theorem~\ref{thm:do2}] Assume $D$ is a $(-1)$ class that fails the last condition of the statement of the theorem.
-Then there exists a $(-1)$ class $D'$ of degree $d'$ smaller than $d$, so that $\langle D, D' \rangle< 0$.
+Proceeding with the proof, assume $D$ is a divisorial $(i)$ class that fails the last condition of the statement of the theorem.
+We may therefore assume $i=-1$.
+Then there exists a divisorial $(-1)$ class $D'$ of degree $d'$ smaller than $d$, so that $\langle D, D' \rangle< 0$.
 By Lemma~\ref{lem:base locus lemma}, $D'$ is a fixed component of $D$ so $D$ can be written as the sum of two divisors $D'$ and $D''$,

 This gives a contradiction since $D$ is irreducible.

 Conversely, assume that $D$ satisfies the conditions \eqref{eq:num}, we will use induction on $d=\deg D$ to show that $D$ is irreducible.